Access the Series: Enrolling now inย The Estate Registry. โ†’

 The Creamy Base Layer

 The beauty of this recipe is its absolute speed.
 By bypassing the cooking of raw chicken and instead pulling premium, high-quality deli-roasted chicken (like a blazing buffalo breast) directly into the pan, we cut out twenty minutes of prep.
-You simple sauté down celery and onions in a heavy hand of butter, toss in the chicken, and dump in the cheeses.
+You simple sautรฉ down celery and onions in a heavy hand of butter, toss in the chicken, and dump in the cheeses.

 The Cast-Iron Blister

-The real secret here is ensuring the cream cheese and the sharp cheddar melt perfectly into the Frank's Red Hot Sauce, creating a silky, neon-orange emulsion.
+The real secret here is ensuring the cream cheese and the sharp cheddar melt perfectly into the Frank's Red Hot Sauce, creating a silky, neon-orange smooth blend.
 Do not try to serve this with a delicate cracker; this is heavy-duty eating that requires the structural integrity of a thick corn chip or a massive scoop-style chip to transport the heavy dip successfully to your mouth.

 Cast-Iron Buffalo Chicken Dip

 There is a specific kind of food required for the fourth quarter of a tense football game: hot, gooey, aggressively spiced, and served with a heavy corn chip.
 This elevated buffalo chicken dip relies on the sharp heat of Frank's Red Hot, balanced by rich cream cheese and sharp cheddar.
-Using premium deli-roasted chicken keeps the prep time entirely under fifteen minutes, making it the ultimate Art of the Host bail-out when company arrives.
+Using premium deli-roasted chicken keeps the prep time entirely under fifteen minutes, making it the Art of the Host bail-out when company arrives.

 Prep Time 5 minutes